 Dear newsletter subscriber,

-We hope you enjoy reading this newsletter.
-Please feel free to share your opinions, criticisms and suggestions by emailing us at euz.editor@dandc.eu.
+Please feel free to share your opinions, criticisms and suggestions by emailing us at euz.editor@dandc.eu. |

 |